discount-cactus/EspressoCM/README.md

 *NOTES:*
 - *The ESP32's are programmed on-board via the header pins `J3` (for Core 1) and `J4` (for Core 2).
 Pins are labeled on silkscreen.*

+- Library for using flash chips: https://github.com/PaulStoffregen/SerialFlash
+- Library for using CAN bus: https://github.com/coryjfowler/MCP_CAN_lib/tree/master

 ### ATtiny85

 *NOTES:*